Skip to Main Content

 facebook icon Twitter Icon instagram icon

-What is Gender-Inclusive language?
+What is Gender-Inclusive Language?

 The U.S. Declaration of Independence states that “all men are created equal.”